Last Updated on May 29, 2025 by SampleBoard

 A flood or other water damage will likely degrade your home's air quality.
 When your HVAC is exposed to moisture, mold buildup can ruin the ducts and affect your health.

-As mold and mildew can grow within 48 hours, just letting your HVAC system dry out itself is insufficient.
+As mold and mildew can grow within 48 hours, just letting your HVAC system dry out on its own is insufficient.

 All parts, like coils, fans, or chambers, should be cleaned and disinfected to ensure a properly functioning system.

-If cleaning is insufficient, you may also have to replace the whole system after you finish the process to avoid issues in the future.
+If cleaning is insufficient, you may also need to replace the entire system after completing the process to prevent future issues.

-It's heartbreaking to witness any kind of water leakage, pipe burst, or flood inside your home, and cleaning it can be a big mess.
+It's heartbreaking to witness any water leakage, pipe burst, or flood inside your home, and cleaning up the mess can be a significant challenge.

 The restoration plan depends on the damage categories, which are as follows.